simonmichael/hledger/hledger/hledger.m4.md

 ## Inferring missing equity postings

-With the `--infer-equity` flag, hledger will add equity postings to priced and implicit conversions (and move the conversion rate into a comment).
+With the `--infer-equity` flag, hledger will add equity postings to priced and implicit conversions.

+## Inferring missing transaction prices from equity postings

+With the `--infer-costs` flag, hledger will add transaction prices from equity postings, and will be able to handle transaction prices and equity postings together.

 ## Cost reporting

 With the `-B/--cost` flag, hledger will convert the amounts in priced and implicit conversions to their cost in the other commodity.
 This is useful to see a report of what you paid for things (or how much you sold things for).
 Currently `-B/--cost` does not work on equity conversions, and it disables `--infer-equity`.

 These operations are transient, only affecting reports.
 If you want to change the journal file permanently, you could pipe each entry through
-`hledger -f- -I print [-x] [--infer-equity] [-B]`
+`hledger -f- -I print [-x] [--infer-equity] [--infer-costs] [-B]`

 ## Conversion summary

 - Recording the conversion rate is good because it makes that clear and allows cost reporting.
 - Recording equity postings is good because it balances the accounting equation and is correct bookkeeping.
-- Combining these is not yet supported, so you have to choose.
-For now, priced conversions are a good compromise, so that:
+- Combining these is possible with the --infer-costs flag, but has certain requirements for the order of postings.
 - When you want to see the cost (or sale proceeds) of things, use `-B/--cost`.
 - When you want to see a balanced balance sheet or correct journal entries, use `--infer-equity`.
-  - Combining these is not yet supported; `-B/--cost` will take precedence.
+- `--cost` will remove any balancing equity posts, so as not to disturb the accounting equation.
 - Conversion/cost operations are performed before valuation.